Brand design is not your logo. A logo is a small ingredient in the recipe it takes to create a resonant and enduring brand.

-It will bring together the brand messages and positioning with a design language (including brand symbology), tonality, imagery and behaviours and will formalise them in such a way as to allow an organisation to speak compellingly ‘with one voice’.
+It will bring together the core brand messages and positioning with a design language (including brand symbology), tonality, imagery and behaviours and will formalise them in such a way as to allow an organisation to speak compellingly ‘with one voice’.

 DPR&Co’s brand development process begins with strategic brand elements and moves through to the creative and executional strategies.

 Naming: DPR&Co helped name many organisations and products.
 The tests we apply to a name include:

 Many organisations struggle to describe a compelling set of brand values.

 Internally focused brand values are relatively easy to conceive.
 But establishing how your values impact a customer’s propensity to buy your brand may require you to distil customer-facing values that you can ‘live’ through every transaction and that don’t expose your organisation to risk.